spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 </div>
 ```

-Now spamming the reactions buttons they get daisabled and set back to
+Now spamming the reactions buttons they get disabled and set back to
 enabled once the timeout has passed.

 ## Use the component on a different page